-In the Frequency Distributions Mission, we learned that while frequency tables can be useful, we have to look up the frequency of each unique value or class interval and at the same time compare the frequencies.
+In the Frequency Distributions Lesson, we learned that while frequency tables can be useful, we have to look up the frequency of each unique value or class interval and at the same time compare the frequencies.
 This process can become time-consuming for tables with many unique values or class intervals, or when the frequency values are large and hard to compare against each other.

 We can solve this problem by visualizing the data in the tables with the help of graphs.
 Graphs make it much easier to scan and compare frequencies, providing us with a single picture of the entire distribution of a variable.

 Because they are easy to grasp and also eye-catching, graphs are a better choice over frequency tables if we need to present our findings to a non-technical audience.

 In this mission, we'll learn about three kinds of graphs: